-is a collection of various C++ learning and teaching resources.
+is a collection of various C++ learning resources.
 Most materials are aimed at beginners that know the basics of imperative programming but don't know C++ very well.

 Right now many articles are still based on slides taken from a C++ crash course that I gave a couple of times in the last few years (mainly for people with a Java or Python background).

-The first batch of articles in the Beginner's Guide to C++ and some other intermediate-level topic articles, like, e.g., about argument dependend lookup are already laid out entirely as a proper html page with foldable sections, etc. My aim is to eventually convert all slide-based articles and expand the materials in depth and breadth.
+The first batch of articles in the Beginner's Guide to C++ and some other topic articles, like, e.g., about argument dependent lookup are already laid out entirely as a proper html page with foldable sections, etc. My aim is to eventually convert all slide-based articles and expand the materials in depth and breadth.

 Special thanks to Thomas Kemmer for helping me with finding typos, errors, providing constructive feedback and helping me with C++ courses and teaching materials over the past few years.

-My work mostly revolves around geometric packing optimization algorithms, metagenomic short read mapping (fuzzy string matching), high performance computing and more template metaprogramming than is probably healthy.
+My work revolves around geometric packing optimization algorithms, bioinformatics (metagenomic short read mapping, alignments), high performance computing and more template metaprogramming than is probably healthy.